-- for Common Equity Tier 1 Capital, is not eligible to be included in the capital conservation buffer. - 27.
-Capital distribution constraints will apply when an ADI's Common Equity Tier 1 Capital ratio falls within the capital buffer ranges outlined in Table 1 of Attachment B. Capital distribution constraints apply to distributions that affect Common Equity Tier 1 Capital.
-Items considered to be distributions for these purposes include: - (a) dividends and share buybacks; - (b) discretionary payments on Additional Tier 1 Capital instruments3; and - (c) discretionary bonus payments to staff4. - 28.
+Common Equity Tier 1 capital.
+Items considered to be distributions for these purposes include:

+- (a) dividends and share buybacks; - (b) discretionary payments on Additional Tier 1 capital instruments;3 and - (c) discretionary bonus payments to staff.4 - 28.
 An ADI may apply to APRA to make payments in excess of the constraints imposed by the capital conservation buffer regime.
-APRA will only grant approval where it is satisfied that an ADI has established measures to raise capital equal to or greater than the amount above the constraint that it wishes to distribute.
+APRA will only grant approval where it is satisfied that an ADI has in place measures to raise capital equal to or greater than the amount above the constraint that it wishes to distribute.